-- · An assessment is conducted to determine prevailing wages and in-kind benefits already being provided to workers - There is a plan that demonstrates annual progress on the implementation of living wages - Where a minimum wage, based on equivalent basket of goods, is stipulated in Collective Bargaining Agreements (CBAs), this should be used as the foundation for the gradual implementation of the living wage payment - The unit of certification may choose to implement the living wage payment in a specific section as a pilot project; the pilot will then be evaluated and adapted before an eventual scale-up of the living wage implementation
+- An assessment is conducted to determine prevailing wages and in-kind benefits already being provided to workers - There is plan that shows the annual progress on the implementation of living wages - Where a minimum wage, based on equivalent basket of goods, is stipulated in Collective Bargaining Agreements (CBAs), this should be used as the foundation for the gradual implementation of the living wage payment - The unit of certification may choose to implement the living wage payment in a specific section as a pilot project; the pilot will then be evaluated and adapted before an eventual scale-up of the living wage implementation

-Without disrupting the wage distribution, employers can provide more or better in-kind benefits to increase the living standards of their workers, as long as it is agreed upon by trade union/worker representatives.
+Without disrupting the wage distribution, employers can provide more or better in-kind benefits to increase the living standards of their workers, as long as it is agreed upon by the trade union/worker representatives.

-In cases where a contractor operates as a worker recruiting agency, they should be trained in RSPO requirements, the labour code and compliance.
+In cases where the contractor figure operates as a worker contracting agency, it must be trained ensuring that they understand the requirements of the RSPO, labor code and their compliance.